safeer2978/Blockchain_Based_Voting_system/README.md

 This project is inspired by [this paper](https://skemman.is/bitstream/1946/31161/1/Research-Paper-BBEVS.pdf).

+## Tech Stack
+* Node.js as the backend runtime environment
+* Express as the web application framework
+* MySQL as the relational database management system
+* Async for handling asynchronous operations
+* Body-parser for parsing incoming request bodies in middleware

 ## System Design

 At a very high level, a simple voting system comprises of an organising authority, a voting machine and a vote.